nevanscott/uxui0120/_lessons/contextual-inquiry.md

 description: >
   The best way to gather information about users' behaviors is to actually observe them doing things in their natural context.
+objectives:
+  - Understand the pros and cons of contextual inquiry
+  - Learn how and when to conduct a contextual interview
+  - Understand the benefits of observational research
+  - Understand what a User Journey Map is and its use
+  - Learn how to create a User Journey Map
+  - Understand the importance of taking into account the business objectives
+  - Understand the objective of the 5 whys and how to apply it
 resources:
   - 'Methods for research: Contextual Inquiry'
   - Participatory Design